sahay1503/BridgeLabz-2115000992/README.md

 * Read About C# Reflection and use it on method constructor field and methods.
 * Read About C# Annotations and usage.
 * Solved problems  based on  C# Reflection Assignment.

+## Task 33: DATE: 25-02-2025
+* Read About C# CSV Data Handling.
+* Read About how to perform read data from csv write data in csv and modify csv.
+* Solved problems  based on  C# CSV Data Handling Assignment.